 Companies utilizing social media as part of their marketing and sales strategy exceed their targets 23% more often than those who don’t, whilst 10.8% of sales individuals are closing more than 5 deals using social media.

 This shows that social selling is clearly more than just talk!

-Social platforms provide opportunities at each stage of the sales process, from initiating conversation on Twitter, through to sharing benefits on LinkedIn, or expertise and insight on YouTube.
+Social platforms provide opportunities at each stage of the sales process, from initiating conversations on Twitter, through to sharing benefits on LinkedIn, or expertise and insight on YouTube.